BielRoig/hfeb-guide/content/docs/matchup-spread/ponza.md

 - respect Sphere of Resistance;
 - don't underestimate Rishadan Port;
 - use discard to open windows, not just to trade resources;
-- against G/W, respect Swords and removal for Survival;
+- against GW, respect Swords and removal for Survival;
-- against R/G, exploit the fact that their interaction is less effective against a same-turn combo;
+- against RG, exploit the fact that their interaction is less effective against a same-turn combo;
 - post-board, bring in artifact/enchantment answers and Swords for Terravore;
 - carefully evaluate Eladamri's Vineyard;
 - recognize the hybrid versions with Meddling Mage or Quiet Speculation.